 - Fully cooked

-Nathan's Bun Length Skinless Beef Franks are made with 100% beef and contain no artificial flavors, colors, fillers, or by-products.
-They're a strong choice for those who want a classic hot dog with a focus on pure ingredients.
+Nathan's Bun Length Skinless Beef Franks are a strong choice for those who want a straightforward, all-beef hot dog with a familiar taste.
+They’re well-suited for families who prioritize ingredient quality and bun-length convenience.

 8. Lightlife Smart Dogs, 12oz